MNL-A/bulk-RNAseq/README.md

 ## In-house tutorials/notes
-> For information on setting up and using R/RStudio, please check out our other [R and Statistics: The Basics Repo](https://github.com/MNL-A/r-statistics-basics)
+> For information on setting up and using R/RStudio, please check out our other [R and Statistics: The Basics - Repo](https://github.com/MNL-A/r-statistics-basics) or [R and Statistics: The Basics - Webpage Verion](https://mnl-a.github.io/r-statistics-basics/)

 | Link | Description |
 | ----------- | ----------- |